Assem-Eldlebshany/np-no-problem/README.md

 pip install -r requirements.txt
 ```

+After that to check that the graph is planar you can uncomment the ```PlanarLayoutDrawer(self.graph_data)``` to check if it is planar, otherwise you can call the ```SimulatedAnnealingDrawer(self.graph_data)``` which inherently calls the kamada kawai, gradient descent and simulated annealing finally.

+The graphs that are in the file testGraph are the ones that the algorithm runs on.

 # Graph Drawing Contest

 This repository contains a solution to the Graph Drawing Contest, where the goal was to minimize edge crossings in a 2D graph layout.
 The graph is represented using a set of vertices and edges, provided in a JSON file.
 The challenge was to rearrange the graph layout such that the number of edge crossings is minimized while preserving the graph's structure.